Healthy Organizations Program

 - Shoreline Buffer Program—The plan calls Multi-County cooperative project, that encompasses the Upper Mississippi Drainage to provide cost sharing and technical assistance to lakeshore owners to establish native buffers.

-The Board will conduct facilitated evaluation meetings on the plan in the fall of 2009.
+The Board conducted facilitated evaluation meetings on the plan in the fall of 2009.
 The Initiative Foundation provided funding and technical support for plan development.

 The SWCD makes cost-sharing dollars available to Cass County landowners for a variety of conservation projects.
 Eligible practices must meet technical specifications and be maintained by the landowner for a minimum effective life of 10 years.
 Shoreline erosion control measures have been the most often requested projects in Cass.
+Other cost-sharing projects could include pollinator habitat improvement and erosion control.
 There is also funding available on a competitive basis from the Minnesota Board of Water and Soil Resources for larger projects.

 The SWCD continues to support agricultural conservation programs in cooperation with the Natural Resources Conservation Service (NRCS).
 NRCS District Conservationist WHIP (Wildlife Habitat Incentive Program), CSP (Conservation Stewardship Program), provides technical assistance to farmers participating in the Environmental Quality Incentive Program (EQIP) as well as other federal and state programs.